 Did you ever think you could be growing pumpkins in 5-gallon buckets, tote bins or even a plastic kiddie pool?
+Gardening in buckets is very easy to do!
 As long as you’re planting the right size pumpkin plant in the right size pot, growing pumpkins in containers is easy and “fruitful”!

 One thing to keep in mind for container gardening is drainage.
 Pumpkins need lots of moisture, but you also don’t want soil that’s saturated with water.
 Make your container has plenty of drainage holes to allow excess water to escape easily.
 Either purchase a pot with pre-made drainage holes or use a power drill to add your own to a DIY project.

 A hard plastic kiddie pool is another good option if you have the ground space for it.
 But shipping these things is pretty difficult, so you’re probably better off buying a pool at a local store than trying to order one online!

 Maybe you have an in-ground garden but you don’t have enough space to grow pumpkins amongst your other crops.
 In this case, consider planting your pumpkins around the garden perimeter and training the pumpkin vines upward or outward to keep the central area open.